ADAPAA/notesrepo/githubnotes.md

 Central repo: Host the central repo on github.
 So create an account and create a repo.
 Local repo:
 Install git on your machine.
-¿git init¿ : to create a local repo ff you are starting a new project
+\¿git init\¿ : to create a local repo ff you are starting a new project
-¿git clone¿ : to download repo from central repo if you join an ongoing project.
+\¿git clone\¿ : to download repo from central repo if you join an ongoing project.
 Clones master by default
-¿git clone -b branchname repo-url¿: clones particular branch
+\¿git clone -b branchname repo-url\¿: clones particular branch
 ### Syncing repos:
 Link remote repo and your local repo to know which repo to push into.
 Remote repo is called origin
 Http method:
-git remote add origin ¿remote repo link¿
+git remote add origin \¿remote repo link\¿
 SSH method:
 ssh-keygen
 Generates the public key.
 Copy the key and paste it in the ssh keys in settings menu on the git hub.